Pennsylvania Drug Laws

 We are going to explore two aspects of Pennsylvania drug laws and the information necessary to learn how to pass a drug test in Pennsylvania.

-- Learning the basics of Pennsylvania Drug Laws.
-We are not attorneys and can not provide specific advice on the Pennsylvania Drug Laws.
-It is very important you seek professional advice skilled in the ins and outs of Pennsylvania Drug Laws.
+First, we are not attorneys and can not provide specific advice on the Pennsylvania Drug Laws.
+It is very important you seek professional advice skilled with legal advice that is familiar with the ins and outs of local Pennsylvania drug laws.

 There Are Four Major Drug Tests Given In Pennsylvania.

 Each drug test has its own specific strengths you must avoid and weakness in which one can take advantage.
 What you learn here could make the difference between failing and passing a drug test in Pennsylvania.

 Pennsylvania Drug Laws For Employees.

 Pennsylvania law doesn’t address drug testing, but does put limits on workplace alcohol testing.
 Although many states have passed laws regulating or restricting an employer’s right to require drug testing, Pennsylvania is not one of them.
 Pennsylvania has no law addressing drug testing in private employment.